Picard groups of moduli spaces of curves with symmetry: Introduction

 The principal aim of this paper is to use the structure of $\text{Mod}_H(S_g)$ to prove results about the geometry of $\cM_g^H$ and related moduli spaces of curves, especially the structure of their Picard groups.
 Our main results concern (1) moduli spaces of smooth curves with abelian symmetries, i.e. the moduli spaces $\cM_g^H$ with $H$ abelian and (2) moduli spaces of smooth hyperelliptic curves with level structures and hyperelliptic curves of compact type.

-Several authors have studied the enumerative geometry of various moduli stacks of curves with abelian symmetries.
+Working entirely in the category of schemes, several authors have studied the enumerative geometry of various moduli stacks of curves with abelian symmetries (see, for example, \cite{arsievistoli}, \cite{pagani}, \cite{pomatalpotonini}).
 As far as the author can tell, the orbifold approach to this subject, in which symmetric mapping class groups play a central role, is novel.
-Where there is overlap, our results appear to agree with those found in, for example, \cite{arsievistoli}, \cite{pagani}, \cite{pomatalpotonini}.
+Where there is overlap, our results appear to agree.
+Although the main results of this paper concern groups of abelian symmetries, our approach allows us to prove some basic results concerning groups of nilpotent symmetries, which do not appear to have been dealt with in this context previously.
+We remark that our general setup can easily accommodate arbitrary groups of nonabelian symmetries.

 We now give an overview of our results.